-User control queue

-- PTZ control queue: Turn on to place PTZ control requests in a queue.
-This displays the users status and position in the queue.
-To use the PTZ controls in AXIS Camera Station, turn off this setting. - Enter queue: Click to add your request for PTZ control to the queue. - Release control: Click to release the PTZ control. - The user groups are listed in a prioritized order with the highest priority on top.
-To change the priority of a user group, click and drag the user group up or down.
-For each user group: - Timeout duration: Set the amount of time to wait before timeout.
-The default value is 1 minute, and allowed values are from 1 second to 60 minutes. - Timeout type - Timespan: Time out after reaching the set duration. - Activity: Time out after reaching the set duration since the last activity. - Infinity: Never to time out until a user with higher priority takes control.
+User control queue PTZ con queue.
+Introl queue: Turn on to place PTZ control requests in a queue.
+This displays the users status and position in the To use the PTZ controls in AXIS Camera Station, turn off this setting.
+Enter queue: Click to add your request for PTZ control to the queue.
+Release control: Click to release the PTZ control. • The use r groups are listed in a prioritized order with the highest priority on top.
+To change the priority of a user aroup. = and drag the user group up or down. h user group: - Timeout duration: Set the amount of time to wait before timeout.
+The default value is 1 minute, and allowed values are from 1 second to 60 minutes.
+Timeout type Timespan: Time out after reaching the set duration. - Activity: Time out after reaching the set duration since the last activity.
+Infinity: Never to time out until a user with higher priority takes control.
+Settings • Limit n umber of users in queue: Set the maximum number of users allowed in a queue.
+The default number is 20, owed values are 1-100. queue poll time: Set how often to poll the camera to update the place of the users or user groups in the The default value is 20 seconds, and allowed values are from 5 seconds to 60 minutes.